An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Best Time to Visit

-My recent 1 month trip to Japan was timed to catch the spring cherry blossoms in Tokyo at the end of March.
+My most recent 1 month trip to Japan was timed to catch the spring cherry blossoms in Tokyo at the end of March.
 Autumn is another beautiful time of the year to visit, thanks to the amazing autumn foliage that spreads across the country.

 However, these times can also be some of the most popular with tourists – particularly peak cherry blossom season in early April.
+Consider the shoulder months of February/March, or September/early October for off-peak travel periods.

 Relaxing view of the Meguro River in Tokyo line with Cherry blossoms